yarisvt/tyk-docs/tyk-docs/content/graphql/persisted-queries.md

 ## How to persist GraphQL query

-The ability to expose a GraphQL query as a REST endpoint can be enabled by adding the `persist_graphql` section of the `extended_paths` on any API version you intend to be used to serve as the GraphQL query to REST endpoint proxy.
+The ability to expose a GraphQL query as a REST endpoint can be enabled by adding the `persist_graphql` section of the `extended_paths` on a HTTP type in any API version you intend to be used to serve as the GraphQL query to REST endpoint proxy.

-Here is a sample REST API proxy:
+Here is a sample REST API proxy for the HTTP type API:

 ```json
 {